 LRA is not just about physical access and it is important to consider all accessibility issues.
-It will not be possible, to make all countryside fully accessible for everyone, nonetheless, LRA principles require those organisations with a responsibility for providing access to the outdoors to strive to maximise accessibility for as many people as possible.
+It will not be possible, or appropriate, to make all countryside fully accessible for everyone, nonetheless, LRA principles require those organisations with a responsibility for providing access to the outdoors to strive to maximise accessibility for as many people as possible.

-LRA is achieved by identifying the least restrictive option for a specific feature, such as a gate or a piece of interpretation.
-As emphasised in BS5709 Gaps Gates and Stiles this is not just about selecting the type of structure, but also how to make and install the chosen structure in the least obstructive way.
+LRA is achieved by identifying the least restrictive option for a specific feature, such as a gate or a piece of interpretation, what is the least restrictive option.